lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 ## Review template

-The following template may be useful when submitting reviews, it covers all the usual checks we describe above making it an easy checkbox approach to not miss any.
+Use this template for reviews; it includes all standard criteria as checkboxes, making it easy to avoid omissions.

 ```
 Review Symbols: